 Is it possible to eat healthy during the holidays?
 Absolutely, especially when you make a plan with this holiday survival guide.
-Part 1 is the strategies to use before you get to your special occasion.
+Use these strategies before you get to your special occasion.

-Part 2 will be all about navigating weight loss and health during and after your special occasion.
+Then check out this post for weight loss and health tips for during and after your special occasion.

 Christmas, your birthday, his birthday, anyone’s birthday, work party, Cinco de Mayo…you name it: it’s approaching.
 Every month has its own special temptations.

-Or worse, you’re over your ideal weight and the season looming ahead makes you dread the extra pounds you might pack on.
+Or worse, you’re over your ideal weight and the season looming ahead makes you dread the extra pounds you could gain.

 I can relate.